arsLan4k1390/Cherrygram/README.md

 - VKUI/Solar icons in app,
 - One UI (Samsung) Switchers style,
 - Center title in action bar,
-- Enable/Disable toolbar shadow,
-- Enable/Disable dividers,
+- Enable/Disable toolbar shadow or dividers,
 - Overriding header color,
-- Snow in App Header,
-- Snow in Chats.
+- Snow in App Header and Chats.

 *Messages and profiles Preferences:*
 - Show seconds in timestamps,